wathmihasara/ASS_4_GRP-10/README.md

 ecoli_lengths <- sapply(ecoli_cds, length)
 deinococcus_lengths <- sapply(deinococcus_cds, length)
 ```
-These codes used to calculate and store the lengths of all coding sequences for both organisms.
+These codes are used to calculate and store the lengths of all coding sequences for both organisms.

 # Summing the lengths
 ```{r}